silvioar/data-development-project/README.md

-# Crypto data in Power BI updated every hour
+# Crypto data in Power BI updated automatically every hour

 The project has a python script which creates a table with some crypto data.
 This script is hosted in an EC2 AWS Instance that runs every hour at minute 20.
 The table created with the python script goes to a database (MySQL) automatically and then this SQL table goes to a Power BI dashboard.
 So, the Power BI Dashboard updates every hour with some crypto data.